paulscherrerinstitute/wica-js/DEVELOPER.md

-# Overview
+# Wica-JS Developer Notes

-This page is intended to provide information of use to future software developers.
+This page is a random collection of notes intended to assist software developers.

 # How to Make a New Software Release